 Arborius: Game of Trees

 Compose your ultimate hero by nesting units together, build unique combos and adapt to your opponents.
-Craft any cards in any order to create something truly unique.
+Craft any tiles in any order to create something truly unique.
 Each collectible tile snaps and stacks together.
 Tiles have orientation that effects where they can move and attack.
-Every tile has the same base actions:
+Players compete over an abstract fractal plane, moving in and out of each other and reshaping the battlefield.
+A random player starts, and players alternate doing one of the following.
+Every tile has the same Basic Actions:

 -Move a stack -Attack -Unplay -Play